-Fortunately, there are several steps you can take to rebuild it, like paying your bills on time, keeping your credit utilization low, being careful with new credit, and consistently practicing good financial habits.
-Another great way to do this is to hire a Dallas credit repair company like The Phenix Group, which can review your credit reports and help you settle any issues and improve your score.
+Fortunately, there are several steps you can take to rebuild your score, like paying your bills and credit cards on time, keeping your credit utilization low, being careful with new credit, and consistently practicing good financial habits.
+Another great way to do this is to hire a Dallas credit repair business like The Phenix Group, which can view your credit reports and help you settle any credit issues and grow your score.

 Rebuilding credit can be tougher than starting from scratch, as you’re trying to prove that despite financial shortcomings–even those not of your own fault–lenders, credit card issuers, or other credit organizations can trust in your financial responsibility.
 Luckily, even incremental changes can impact your credit score, and every step you take can lead you toward better financial options than you have today.
 These steps to rebuilding your credit score and improving your report include:

 Your credit score is affected by several factors.
 You must understand these to figure out your current credit worthiness and pinpoint areas where you can improve.
 Request a free annual credit report from the three major credit bureaus: Equifax, Experian, and TransUnion.
-If there are any errors, dispute them immediately, as these can hold you back.
-Correcting these mistakes can potentially add points to your credit score quickly.
+If there are any credit errors, dispute them immediately, as these can hold you back.
+Correcting any credit report errors can potentially add points to your credit score quickly.
 Credit errors can be anything from incorrect information on your accounts to something more serious like fraud or identity theft.

-Your payment history is one of the biggest factors that affect your credit score.
+Your loan and card payment history is one of the biggest factors that affect your credit score.
 Missed or late payments can leave a mark for up to seven years.
 Pay your accounts on time, every time, even if it’s just the minimum amount–though you should work on paying in full as you go.
 Consider setting up bill reminders or automatic payments to keep up with your credit card bills.
 Good money management and paying off your personal loans can go a long way towards improving your credit report.

 Using too much of your credit limit can hurt your credit score; most experts recommend you never go over 30% of your credit limit–the lower, the better.

-Your credit score can go down if you open too many accounts in a short period.
+Your credit score can go down if you open too many credit card and loan accounts in a short period.
 Instead, consider getting a secured credit card that requires a deposit upfront but works like any other credit card.
-Paying the bills that come from this responsibly can positively impact your credit score.
+Paying the bills that come from secured credit cards responsibly can positively impact your credit score.

 While you can rebuild your credit yourself, it’s helpful to get some assistance from a credit repair company like The Phenix Group.
-These organizations are designed to help consumers improve their credit scores through the guidance and advice of experts who know their way around credit laws, consumer rights, and financial regulations.
+These financial organizations are designed to help consumers improve their credit scores through the guidance and advice of experts who know their way around credit laws, consumer rights, and financial regulations.
 Using a credit repair company is one of the best ways to rebuild credit.

 How does a credit repair company work, exactly?
 The first part of the process is analyzing your credit report and tracking down any errors on your Experian, Equifax, or Transunion credit report.
-The company can then gather evidence and submit it to the relevant parties to challenge disputes.
-As previously mentioned, you can also do this yourself, but having a credit repair company like The Phenix Group can help you navigate the complex bureaucracy properly.
+The company can then gather credit evidence and submit it to the relevant financial parties to challenge disputes.
+As previously mentioned, you can also do this yourself for your accounts, but having a credit repair company like The Phenix Group can help you navigate the complex bureaucracy properly.

-Aside from fixing credit issues, a credit repair company can also educate you about budgeting and finance, following credit laws, and best practices.
+Aside from fixing credit issues, a credit repair business can also educate you about budgeting and finance, following credit laws, and best practices.
 You can learn about how to better manage your credit card balances, pay off loans, and save towards a house or retirement all while improving your credit score.
-They will base their advice on expert knowledge and years of experience, so you can be sure you get the best advice.
+They will base their credit advice on expert knowledge and years of experience, so you can be sure you get the best advice.

-Your credit score is an overview of your financial habits, particularly your ability and responsibility to settle your bills on time.
-Maintaining it is key to better financial options, but there may be obstacles that can bring it down.
+Your credit score is an overview of your financial habits, particularly your ability and responsibility to settle your credit card and loan bills on time.
+Maintaining it is key to better financial options and credit, but there may be obstacles that can bring your score down.
 Should this happen, there are some steps you can take to rebuild your credit–one of the most convenient ways for you to rebuild credit is to hire a credit repair company like The Phenix Group.
-With their team of experts, they can help you improve your credit rating by fixing errors, negotiating with credit organizations, and guiding you toward becoming more financially responsible.
+With their team of credit experts, they can help you improve your credit rating by fixing errors, negotiating with credit organizations, and guiding you toward becoming more financially responsible.
 With the help of credit specialists, you can work towards a good credit score.